nuta/kerla/Documentation/architecture.md

 ![Architecture](architecture.svg)

 ## Process
-A `Process` object represents both of kernel/user threads and user processes.
+A `Process` object represents both kernel/user threads and user processes.
 In addition to the execution context (`arch::Thread`) which holds such as the CPU registers, `Process` holds some references to shared resources like opened files, memory address space, signal-related information, etc.